 (Forthcoming, Philosophers' Imprint)

-In this paper, I defend a general solution to counting problems.
-I argue that when we count, we do not do so by counting every distinct object in a domain, but rather that we count the number of discriminable objects in a domain, where some object x is discriminable from object y iff we it is (instrumentally) permissible to employ knowledge that x and y are distinct.
-In ordinary contexts, it is not appropriate to employ one’s knowledge of the existence of the unfamiliar entities posited by metaphysical theories or principles.
-For this reason, these objects are not discriminable and we do not count them in ordinary contexts.
+In this paper, I develop and defend a general subjectivist theory of counting that resolves these counting problems for permissive ontologies.
+I argue that when we count, we do not do so by counting every distinct object in a domain, but rather that we count the number of discriminable objects in a domain, where some object x is discriminable from object y iff it is (instrumentally) permissible for you to employ knowledge that x and y are distinct.
+In ordinary contexts, it is not permissible to employ one’s knowledge of the existence of the extraordinary entities posited permissive ontologies.
+For this reason, these objects are indiscriminable and we do not count them separately from the ordinary objects they overlap with.
 In ordinary contexts, the objects we count are just those that we ordinarily acknowledge.
-So, on my view of counting, our ordinary counting judgments come out true, even if we accept a theory or principle that entails an abundant ontology.
+So, on my view of counting, our ordinary counting judgments come out true, even if we accept a permissive ontology.

 Abstract: Survival is acknowledged to be significant in a distinctive and first-personal way.
 But not all instances of survival have this significance.
 Ordinary survival does, but this case does not: